RoggerFabri/mopidy-icesnap/README.md

-# Mopidy with Icecast / Snapcast on Docker containers
+# Mopidy with Icecast / Snapcast on Docker Containers

 This repository contains two setups: